cylc/cylc-doc/src/glossary.rst

    suite log
    suite log directory
       A Cylc suite logs events and other information to the suite log files when it runs.
-There are four log files:
+There are two log files:

-      * ``out`` - the stdout of the suite.
-      * ``err`` - the stderr of the suite, which may contain useful debugging information in the event of any error(s).
       * ``log`` - a log of suite events, consisting of information about user interaction.
-      * ``file-installation-log`` - a log documenting the file installation process on the remote platform.
+      * ``file-installation-log`` - a log documenting the file installation process on remote platforms.

       The suite log directory lies within the :term:`run directory`: